-Title 2:30 p.m.
-Public Hearing - Bylaw 1597/22 Diversified Agriculture - Amendment to Land Use Bylaw 1385/17 - Agribusiness and Agritourism Review Recommendations Implementation Issue To provide an opportunity for members of the public to submit their comments regarding Bylaw 1597/22.
-Previous Council / Committee Direction May 3, 2022 Regular Council Meeting Motion 187/22: That Council give first reading of Bylaw 1597/22.
-April 12, 2022 Regular Council Meeting Motion 130/22: That Council direct Administration to bring forward amendments to the Land Use Bylaw that would enact associated Agribusiness and Agritourism Review Task Force recommendations at the May 3, 2022, Council meeting, for consideration of first reading and scheduling of a Public Hearing.
-Report Background Information On March 9, 2021, Council passed Bylaw 1538/21, which supported an Agribusiness and Agritourism Review to be conducted through a community-based Task Force. • This Review was designed, and Task Force mandated, to evaluate and bring forward recommendations to Council related to economic opportunities, regulatory requirements, landowner perspectives, and overall best practices for agribusiness and agritourism. • The scope of the Agribusiness and Agritourism Review, and the Task Force, was as follows: Evaluate the current state of agribusiness and agritourism in Sturgeon County, including economic impact; any real or perceive barriers to agribusiness or agritourism growth and success; and identify the needs and expectations of Sturgeon County's businesses and landowners; Review local, provincial, and national agribusiness and agritourism regulatory best practices; Investigate and recommend appropriate licensing requirements o regulations related to hosting events on agricultural parcels; Evaluate the real or perceived impacts (positive and negative) that agribusiness and agritourism operations of different types and size have on surrounding landowners;
+- balance the interests of neighbouring properties looking to protect and preserve quality of life. - On March 9, 2021, Council passed Bylaw 1538/21, which supported an Agribusiness and Agritourism Review to be conducted through a community-based Task Force to assess this important topic. - This Review was designed, and Task Force mandated, to evaluate and bring forward recommendations to Council related to economic opportunities, regulatory requirements, landowner perspectives, and overall best practices for agribusiness and agritourism. - The scope of the Agribusiness and Agritourism Review, and the Task Force, was as follows: - Evaluate the current state of agribusiness and agritourism in Sturgeon County, including economic impact; any real or perceived barriers to agribusiness or agritourism growth and success; and identify the needs and expectations of Sturgeon County's businesses and landowners; - Review local, provincial, and national agribusiness and agritourism regulatory best practices; - Investigate and recommend appropriate licensing requirements or regulations related to hosting events on agricultural parcels; - Evaluate the real or perceived impacts (positive and negative) that agribusiness and agritourism operations of different types and sizes have on surrounding landowners; - Recommend and undertake an engagement and communication strategy with key stakeholders; - Produce a "What We Heard" report summarizing the consultation feedback and comments; and - Present a Final Report containing the Task Force findings and recommendations on potential regulations and policy for Council consideration. - On April 12, 2022, the Agribusiness and Agritourism Review Task Force presented its Recommendations Report to Council.
+County Administration has now taken those recommendations and provided implementation requirements, per Council direction. - A summary of the status of implementation of the Task Force recommendations are below (for more details on each recommendation see the Final Report in Attachment 2): - Recommendation 1 (Land Use Bylaw Amendments to Facilitate Diversified Agriculture) The proposed amendments to the Land Use Bylaw are captured within the next section of this Request for Decision and are provided in Bylaw 1597/22. - Recommendation 2 (Public Communications Plan) A public communications plan, with associated implementation and resourcing requirements, would be created.
+This would be brought forward for Council consideration concurrently with third reading of Bylaw 1597/22, if it proceeds.

-- Recommend and undertake an engagement and communication strategy with key stakeholders; - Produce a "What We Heard" report summarizing the consultation feedback and comments; and - Present a Final Report containing the Task Force findings and recommendations on potential regulations and policy for Council consideration. - On April 12, 2022, the Agribusiness and Agritourism Review Task Force presented its Recommendations Report to Council.
-County Administration has now taken those recommendations and provided implementation requirements, per Council direction. - A summary of the status of implementation of the Task Force recommendations are below (for more details on each recommendation see the attached Final Report): - Recommendation 1 (Land Use Bylaw Amendments to Facilitate Diversified Agriculture) - The proposed amendments to the Land Use Bylaw are captured within the next section of this RFD and are provided in Bylaw 1597/22. - Recommendation 2 (Public Communications Plan) A public communications plan, with associated implementation and resourcing requirements, will be presented for Council's consideration with the final reading(s) of the Land Use Bylaw amendments. - Recommendation 3 (Temporary Fee Waivers for Existing Operators) - Council may cancel fees and charges for existing operators.
-This would be brought forward for Council consideration concurrently with third reading of the amended Land Use Bylaw, if it proceeds. - Recommendation 4 (Ongoing Economic Development Opportunities at Municipal Boards) - Amended council committee mandate letters are scheduled for consideration at the June 22, 2022 Governance and Council Services Committee meeting and will be recommended for approval. - Recommendation 5 (Application Matrix Trial) Administration will prepare and trial a matrix in the manner described in the Task Force report, for Council consideration before August 2024.
+- Recommendation 3 (Temporary Fee Waivers for Existing Operators) Council may cancel fees and charges for existing operators.
+This would be brought forward for Council consideration concurrently with third reading of Bylaw 1597/22, if it proceeds. - Recommendation 4 (Ongoing Economic Development Opportunities at Municipal Boards) At the May 12, 2022 Governance and Council Services Committee meeting, the Committee advised that it would await approval of Land Use Bylaw amendments prior to approving revised mandate letters for Boards and Committees. - Recommendation 5 (Application Matrix Trial) Administration will prepare and trial a matrix in the manner described in the Task Force report, for Council consideration before August 2024.
 The intensity matrix would be designed to assist in determining impacts of proposed development and may require conditions of development.
-The intensity matrix will also be used to determine a proposal's use between the Intensive Agriculture, Diversified Agriculture and Agriculture Support Service uses.
+The intensity matrix would also be used to determine a proposal's use between the Intensive Agriculture, Diversified Agriculture, and Agriculture Support Service uses. - Of note, for those operators who are currently operating non-permitted agritourism operations, this proposed bylaw would provide a pathway to come into Land Use Bylaw compliance.
+This does not negate the need for operators to ensure building, parking, traffic, and other safety or nuisance related requirements are attended to.